wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 - Along with each value that is encrypted, the relevant IV related to that should be tracked in order to do the decryption.
 - AES-128 is supported as the key size.

-For more information, see [Using Symmetric Key Encryption](../../administer/using-symmetric-encryption).
+For more information, see [Using Symmetric Key Encryption](../../administer/using-symmetric-encryption) and [An Overview of Symmetric Encryption](../../administer/symmetric-overview).

 ## Group and role separation